-Zebrafish mutant strains relevant to human erythropoiesis-related diseases
+3. Zebrafish as models of human erythropoiesis-related diseases

 Erythropoietic protoporphyria occurs worldwide, has a prevalence of 1:75,000 in The Netherlands , and is caused by ferrochelatase deficiency.
 Ferrochelatase catalyzes the formation of heme by transferring iron to protoporphyrin, a heme intermediate.
 Mutations in the human ferrochelatase gene promote protoporphyrin accumulation in the skin, erythrocytes, and liver, resulting in sensitivity to light exposed to the skin or even erythrocytes and skin burning and itching .
 Among patients, 20% to 60% also exhibit anemia due to decreased heme synthesis and light-dependent erythrocyte lysis.
 Some patients (1% to 4%) show liver disease due to the accumulation of free protoporphyrin released from lysed erythrocytes .
 Although the avoidance of sun exposure and treatment with light-protective substances such as β-carotene and melanin in skin can ameliorate symptoms, no curative treatment is yet available .